resyntax/resyntax/README.md

-Hobbyist Programmer.
-Done some stuff, most of it unfinished.
+Hobbyist Maker.
+Done some stuff, most of it unpublished.
 All that can be said.

 contacting me is futile